openshift-splat-team/enhancements/enhancements/installer/aws-ingress-nlb-security-group.md

 #### Option 1.
 Workflow

+> WIP

+- Create `install-config.yaml` enabling:
+    - `lbType=NLB` (already exists), and
-- Create `install-config.yaml` enabling the use of Security Group **and** `lbType=NLB` (already exists).
+    - use of Security Group(SG) (new API, suggested: `platform.aws.ingressController.SecurityGroupEnabled`).
-- The installer creates a security group to be used by the ingress controller during the InfraReady phase.
-- The installer generates the CIO manifests: enabling LB type NLB passing Security Group Names (IDs are not known yet during the manifest phase).
+- The installer generates the cluster-ingress-operator(CIO) manifest for default ingress enabling LB type NLB, and passing Security Group **Name** (IDs are not known yet during the manifest phase).
+- The installer creates a security group to be used by the ingress controller during the `InfraReady` phase (post-CAPA).
-- CIO creates the service for the default router, filling in the annotations for NLB and SG Names.
+- CIO creates the service for the default router, filling in the annotations for NLB and SG **Name**.
-- CCM checks annotations, maps Names to IDs, and provisions the Load Balancer NLB with the security group, updating SGs with the required rules for ingress (based on listeners) and egress (based on service and health check ports).
+- CCM checks annotations, then when LB type NLB:
+    - if annotation (existing for CLB) "" is set: **maps Names to IDs** (new), then provisions the Load Balancer type NLB with the security group ID(new), updating instance SG swith required rules (existing flow for CLB).

+Managed (TBD):

+- Classic:
+    - need to ensure install-config.yaml option writes the CIO manifests enabling NLB with SGs.
+    - (if Hive uses openshift-install to provision infra, no extra action)

+- HCP:
+    - need to ensure install-config.yaml option writes the CIO manifests enabling NLB with SGs.
+    - (hypershift? if not using openshift-install): need to evaluate if there is an post-infra hook to create the SG

 #### Option 2.
 Workflow CCM Manage SG

+> WIP

+Self-managed:

 - Create `install-config.yaml` enabling the use of Security Group **and** `lbType=NLB` (already exists).
 - The installer generates the CIO manifests: enabling LB type NLB.
 - CIO creates the service for the default router, filling a new annotation telling CCM to manage SGs.
 - CCM checks annotation to manage SG on NLB, creates the SG and rules, and pass the SG ID to LB creation.
 CCM controllers manages the SG lifecycle (controllers may exists in CLB).
+- CCM checks annotations, then when LB type NLB:
+  - if annotation `service.beta.kubernetes.io/aws-load-balancer-managed-security-group` (new) is set to `true`, then creates the SG with required rules for ingress (based on listeners) and egress (based on service and health check ports).

+Managed (TBD):

+- Classic:
+    - need to ensure install-config.yaml option writes the CIO manifests enabling NLB with SGs.

+- HCP:
+    - need to ensure install-config.yaml option writes the CIO manifests enabling NLB with SGs.

 ### API Extensions